taw00/howto/howto-configure-firewalld-and-fail2ban-for-linux.md

 For example...

 ```
-# My own service, which is defined in /etc/firewalld/t0ddapp.xml It uses ports 9997!
+# My own service, which is defined in /etc/firewalld/t0ddapp.xml It uses port 9997!
 sudo firewall-cmd --permanent --add-service t0ddapp

-# I also have a random other application that needs to have port 9999 open, but only for
+# I also have a random application that needs to have port 9999 open, and
-# TCP traffic.
+# another that requires ports 8232 and 8233 (but only for TCP traffic).
 sudo firewall-cmd --permanent --add-port=9999/tcp
+sudo firewall-cmd --permanent --add-port=8232-8233/tcp
 ```

 For this next example, let's rate limit traffic to those ports mentioned above